tangrams/tangram-es/README.md

 The universal framework will be available in the configuration build type in `/build/ios-framework-universal/`.

 ### Android ###
 To build for Android you'll need to have installed both the [Android SDK](http://developer.android.com/sdk/installing/index.html?pkg=tools) and the [Android NDK](https://developer.android.com/tools/sdk/ndk/index.html).
+Please verify that you have version r10e of the NDK installed.
 Set an `ANDROID_HOME` environment variable with the root directory of your SDK and an `ANDROID_NDK` environment variable with the root directory of your NDK.

 Build an APK of the demo application and optionally specify an architecture (default is armeabi-v7a):